Chinatown Heritage Centre – Singapore Heritage Restaurant

 With a customer base that is mostly tourists, the Singapore heritage restaurant works hard in providing an authentic Singapore cuisine.
 Besides the 56 items on the menu, the team of four chefs also regularly churn out new Asian fusion dishes.

 We opened the meal with a round of vegetable spring rolls.
-The rolls were presented in a bowl that had a delicate flower as centerpiece.
+The rolls were presented in a bowl that had a delicate flower as centrepiece.
 It was carved from a tomato!
 How creative!
 Fried until they turned a golden brown, the rolls were served warm and crisp.
-It was the perfect start to what was to be a very colorful and tasty meal.
+It was the perfect start to what was to be a very colourful and tasty meal.

 I am not usually a fan of congee (porridge) but with a name like Pearl Harbor oyster congee, it intrigued me enough to want to try it.
 The porridge was cooked with oyster along with squid and peeled prawns.
 There was a very rich seafood taste and I had to reach for the pepper.